Queens College, City University of New York: 21st century

 The college campus continued improving its facilities.
 Under a $1 billion CUNY-wide improvement program, Queens College's Powdermaker Hall was given a $57 million renovation, begun in 2000.

-By 2014, enrollment was 20,000 students, half of whom come from minority backgrounds.
+By 2014, enrollment was 20,000 students, half of whom came from minority backgrounds.

 Felix V. Matos Rodriguez was appointed president of Queens College by the CUNY Board of Trustees in 2014.
 Five years later, he became the first Latino Chancellor of the City University of New York.
 William Tramontano served as QC's interim president from 2019 until July 1, 2020, when Frank H. Wu succeeded him as the new college president.

 Budgetary pressures from city government continued to affect Queens College in the 2020s.
 In November 2023, Mayor Eric Adams ordered $23 million in CUNY-wide cuts.
 As a result, two weeks before the start of classes, Queens College did not reappoint 26 faculty lecturers.
 That number fell to 24, and 10 were re-hired on an adjunct basis.
 Courses without instructors were cancelled or divided among remaining faculty.
+In November 2025, Queens College announced the implementation of a temporary internal hiring freeze, affecting all new full-time and part-time positions.
+By March 2026, Queens College has lost 87 full-time staff positions and 61 full-time faculty members, compared to Fall 2023.

+On March 25, 2026, Queens College received an anonymous threat during the site visit from the Middle States Commission on Higher Education, demanding the removal of president Frank H. Wu and other cabinet members.
+On June 22, 2026, Frank H. Wu announced his retirement as Queens College president, effective July 30, 2026.
+On June 29, 2026, Elizabeth Hendrey was appointed interim president of Queens College, effective August 1, 2026.